Saris (formerly) Cycleops launched the Hammer 3 (H3) late-2019. The trainer is an upgrade on the Cycleops H2.

 Does this cycling smart trainer have the power?

 We looked at testing reports looked for Zwift and Trainerroad using Bluetooth and an Apple TV (Zwift’s preferred connection method).
-Yes, the old favourites.
+Yes, the old favorites.

 With the applications connecting in the same way, they are not totally relevant.
 Probably the most interesting thing in picking these two applications is the different use cases they present.